 Closed Wednesday – Booking recommended – Credit Cards accepted

 Getting off the beaten track on the Amalfi coast is surprisingly easy.
-Regardless of the bustle of high season, the topography of the landscape ensures large areas of countryside are dedicated to the ancient customs of agriculture and animal husbandry.
-The quality and diversity of produce furnishes all surrounding restaurants and cafes with the highest quality meats and vegetables.
-In addition, the clement weather with an abundance of sunshine, invigorates the local citrus groves and San Marzano tomato plants with a succulent sweetness.
+Regardless of the bustle of high season, the topography of the landscape ensures large areas of the countryside are dedicated to the ancient customs of agriculture and animal husbandry.
+The quality and diversity of produce furnish all surrounding restaurants and cafes with the highest quality meats and vegetables.
+In addition, the clement weather with an abundance of sunshine invigorates the local citrus groves and San Marzano tomato plants with a succulent sweetness.
 In fact, the local Feminello lemons are so famously sweet that they are sliced and eaten by the locals and have earned the nickname of ‘pane’ meaning bread.

 Invariably visitors to the Amalfi Coast follow the main routes from Sorrento to Positano bypassing what, for me, is a peaceful and idyllic part of the peninsula, Massa Lubrense.
-If you are wise enough to be staying at one of the Amalfi Coast villas dotted along this coast line, you will appreciate the value of having your days spent in quiet solitude, stepping out now and then to absorb the glamorous bustle of the resorts for lunches and dinners.
+If you are wise enough to be staying at one of the Amalfi Coast villas dotted along this coastline, you will appreciate the value of having your days spent in quiet solitude, stepping out now and then to absorb the glamorous bustle of the resorts for lunches and dinners.
 If you are staying in one of the busy centres, then my next two dining recommendations might appeal as an antidote to the more hectic Amalfi lifestyle.

 If you wish to dine at this restaurant then the proprietor will kindly arrange a car and driver to collect you and return you to your Italian villa free of charge.
-This is an invaluable service as navigating the local roads at night time after a lemoncello or two is not always the easiest!
+This is an invaluable service as navigating the local roads at night time after a limoncello or two is not always the easiest!

 Telephone: +39 081 533 9780